-141. These enforcement actions represented a dramatic increase in the SEC's view of its authority.
+140. These enforcement actions represented a dramatic increase in the SEC's view of its authority.
 See SEC Enforcement of Cryptocurrency Reaches a New High (Jan.
 24, 2024), perma.cc/DXL7-K3UN ("More than 50% increase in SEC cryptocurrency-related enforcement actions in 2023 over 2022 . . .
-In the first quarter of 2023 alone, the SEC brought 20 actions, the highest number in a single quarter"); Cornerstone Research, SEC Cryptocurrency Enforcement, at 1 (2022 update), perma.cc/WQ8B-3U7L (SEC enforcement actions up 50% between 2021 and 2022); Cornerstone Research, SEC Cryptocurrency Enforcement, at 2 (2023 update), perma.cc/UN4B-VBY7 (SEC administrative proceedings tripled).
+In the first quarter of 2023 alone, the SEC brought 20 actions, the highest number in a single quarter"); Cornerstone Research, SEC Cryptocurrency Enforcement, at 1 (2022 update), perma.cc/WQ8B-3U7L (SEC enforcement actions up 50% between 2021 and 2022).

-142. As one Commissioner recently put it, the SEC is in "enforcement-only mode."
+141. As one Commissioner recently put it, the SEC is in "enforcement-only mode."
 Nelson, SEC in Enforcement-Only Mode' for Crypto, Commissioner Peirce Says at ETHDenver, CoinDesk (Feb.
-29, 2024), perma.cc/5T68-M94R; see also Peirce, Overdue:

-Statement of Dissent on LBRY, SEC (Oct.
+29, 2024), perma.cc/5T68-M94R; see also Peirce, Overdue: Statement of Dissent on LBRY, SEC (Oct.
 27, 2023), perma.cc/KM65-3PGS (criticizing "the Commission's misguided enforcement-driven approach to crypto").

-143. The SEC's adoption of its new policy, per the complaints that it has filed against digital asset industry participants, is a rule that represents the consummation of its decisionmaking process and determines the rights and obligations of the digital asset users whose activity it effectively prohibits.
+142. The SEC's adoption of its new policy represented the consummation of its decisionmaking process and determined the rights and obligations of the digital asset users whose activity it effectively prohibits.
 It substantially affects the industry and consumers because it threatens to penalize in the United States practically all of the transactions fundamental to the existence of digital assets.